-Document Number: ABS-V01-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 12 Linked to Policy Number: OPSP11
+Document Number: ABS-V02-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 12 Linked to Policy Number: OPSP11

-Ashbrooke School will review this local protocol annually to ensure it continues to reflect its best practice and that it meets the requirements of the Witherslack Group Curriculum Policy.
-CURRICULUM MODEL 6.
 6.1 The school operates a 30-period week.
 There are 6 periods per day of 40 mins each.
 Students start the day with their form teacher in their classroom base for independent reading/phonics sessions and they also end the day in the same way, following the scheduled tutor programme.
 One tutor session per week is replaced by an assembly which focuses on a Rights Respecting topic.
 In primary, students are taught in classroom bases in static classes with their class teacher and at least one teaching assistant.
 Visual timetables, rewards boards and classroom layout (with input from the clinical team) are used to support the learning.
 Each morning begins with a 10min 'Wake Up, Shake Up' routine to promote healthy lifestyle, social engagement and self-regulation.
 The curriculum model in primary is that students have daily sessions of Literacy, Numeracy and Science.
 They also cover Topic (our immersive humanities curriculum), PE, PSHE and a rolling curriculum of Design Technology.
 In the secondary provision, core subjects are taught for 5 sessions per week with a key focus on developing knowledge, skills, vocabulary and closing the gap on Literacy, Numeracy and Science.
 Students are also taught PE, ICT and PSHE as part of the core offer alongside Topic, Art, Food and DT weekly.
 While, largely students are taught in their classroom bases, for Art, Food, DT and some Science lessons they are taught in specialist rooms to enhance their skills and use of specialist equipment.
 In KS4, students also take 2 additional accreditation/options.
 Currently, we offer a range of courses including: Duke of Edinburgh, DT, Sport, Art, Photography, History and Home Cooking.
 Each option subject has 2 double sessions per week.
 All students participate in an afternoon of Pupil Led Learning on a Friday afternoon in which they can choose from a range of 10 activities which lead to achieving an AQA Unit Award.
-These groupings are 'vertical' allowing for students to develop social skills and work with a range of students across the school.
-7. REFERENCES This policy should be read in conjunction with the following school documentation: Teaching and Learning Policy Marking and Feedback Policy Assessment, Recording and Reporting Policy SEN Policy Equal Opportunities Policy All subject Policies Gatsby Benchmarks 8.
-ASSOCIATED FORMS None 9.
-APPENDICES None
+These groupings are 'vertical' allowing for students to develop social skills and work

+7. REFERENCES

+This policy should be read in conjunction with the following school documentation:

+Teaching and Learning Policy

+Marking and Feedback Policy

+Assessment, Recording and Reporting Policy

+• SEN Policy

+Equal Opportunities Policy

+All subject Policies Gatsby Ponshmarks

+Gatsby Benchmarks

+8. ASSOCIATED FORMS

+8. ASSOCIATED FORMS None

+8.

+8. 9.

+None

-Document Number: ABS-V01-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 13 Linked to Policy Number: OPSP11
+Document Number: ABS-V02-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 13 Linked to Policy Number: OPSP11